 Dr. Foster believed good quality fresh food was crucial to sound health and well-being.
 To guarantee the best and freshest foods were provided for Sanitarium guests Dr. Foster bought a 100 acre farm just 1 mile north of the Sanitarium to produce as much as he could.
 Originally a marshy and under-performing farm, Dr. Foster immediately began making improvements in drainage and fertilization resulting in fertile farmland, and eventually expanded the farm to 300 acres.

 Dr. Foster didn’t stop at soil improvements, the Clifton Springs Sanitarium farm was to become the most innovative operation of its time.

-The large cow barn that was once the center of a lively farm operation was surrounded by many other out buildings.
-Now with the roof caving in, and sides bowing out, it is one of the few survivors of a once vibrant farm.
+The large cow barn was once the center of the lively farm operation here.
+Now with the roof caving in and sides bowing out, it is one of the few survivors of a once vibrant farm.

 When cast aside and unmaintained, it doesn’t take long for out buildings to fall into decay.
-Once the decline of the building has started repairs can be costly, just as costly is removing the barn, so these old large buildings are usually relinquished to the elements.
+Once the decline of a barn has started repairs can be costly, often as costly as just removing the barn.
+As a result, these old large buildings are usually relinquished to the elements.

 Jennifer Morrisey has lived in Upstate New York her entire life and is now raising her own family on a small farm in the Finger Lakes region.
 She is blogger at Home In the Finger Lakes where she writes about country life, shares kid-tested recipes and explores the unique local history of the Finger Lakes area.
 You can find her on Twitter, posting pics over on Instagram and sharing on Facebook.